Moha-dotcom/JavaDesign/src/ModularSoftwareDesign/ModularSoftwareDesign.md

 - In general, to refactor a program means to make syntactic changes to it without changing the way it works
 - Examples of refactoring include: renaming a class, method, or variable; changing the implementation of avariable from one data type to another; and splitting a class into two.
 -

+            The Most Qualified Class Rule
+- Work should be assigned to the class that know best how to do it.